abuob/yanice/README.md

 -   Due to the design philosophy of not reading/touching any files inside the repository, yanice can technically be used for any kind of repository, no matter the technology/languages used (node/git must be available)
--   In its current form, yanice only detects changes between the current working tree (w/o uncommitted changes) and a given git-ref (commitSHA, HEAD, branch...).
+-   In its current form, yanice only detects changes between the current working tree (w/o uncommitted changes) and a given commit-ish (commitSHA, branch, tag, HEAD...).
 Metadata about last command executions are _not_ stored or considered in any other way.
 To achieve incremental builds for e.g. CI-purposes, retrieve the commit of the last successful build or e.g. the target-branch of a PR, and compare to that